 Now, I have to be honest and say that the last spot we arrived to was the only one where we did not see plastic bottles or bags.
 Even though these waterfalls are not very popular —I had never heard of them and don’t even know if they have a name, there are no signs — we constantly found forgotten plastic bottles and beer cans along our hike, specially at the beginning and even close to the first set of waterfalls.
 I assume most people don’t go all the way up with picnic stuff because it’s tough and you need all your extremities.
 Fortunately, my friend had a bag with her and she picked up most of what we saw, but I’m ashamed to admit that environmental education is not common in my country.

 The basic rule, “leave no trace”, is not known by many people, mostly locals, who visit these places, but I believe that sharing our experiences with nature can help educate more people on this issue.
-Environmental protection is also the reason I’m not geotagging this location, or sharing the directions in here, but if you’re interested in doing this hike just send me an email and I can recommend you our guide.
+Environmental protection is also the reason I’m not geotagging this location, or sharing the directions in here, but if you’re interested in doing this hike just send me an email and I can contact you with our guide.

 Have you visited Puerto or Nuevo Vallarta?
 I like it much more than other more popular places, like Acapulco.
 I’d love to hear of similar hikes or favourite beaches, I’m really considering moving to the coast soon.